MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxsender-loaddefaultsender.md

-The default sender information is saved using the <a href="https://msdn.microsoft.com/en-us/library/ms689558(v=VS.85).aspx">IFaxSender::SaveDefaultSender</a> method.
+The default sender information is saved using the <a href="https://msdn.microsoft.com/c06c0a8e-6016-40e8-864e-cfeae8c5994e">IFaxSender::SaveDefaultSender</a> method.

 This method can return remote procedure call (RPC) return values.
-For more information, see <a href="https://msdn.microsoft.com/en-us/library/Aa378645(v=VS.85).aspx">RPC Return Values</a>.
+For more information, see <a href="_rpc_rpc_return_values">RPC Return Values</a>.